LeunensMichiel/lowatter/src/markdown/pages/team.md

     image: liendebacker_v2.jpg
     linkedIn: 'https://www.linkedin.com/in/lien-de-backer-4a7aa225/'
     bio: >-
-      In 2009, I graduated cum laude as an civil engineer (Hogeschool Gent) with a master dissertation about “Restoration of the church-of-our-Lady in Bruges.
-Stability of the tower using an FEM-analysis.”
-(Buildsoft package
+      In 2009, Lien graduated magna cum laude as an Industrial Engineer (Hogeschool Gent) with a master dissertation about 'Restoration of the Church-of-our-Lady in Bruges.
+Stability of the Tower Using an FEM-Analysis' (Buildsoft package + ANSYS).
-      + ANSYS).

-      Because I really liked the research part, I started since august 2010 as a PhD-researcher in the research group of Building Physics at The Faculty of Engineering and Architecture of Ghent University.
-From 2010-2013, I was involved in the research project “Strategies for moisture modelling of historical buildings in order to control damage risks.”
-This work was a part of a FWO-project dedicated to the development of a simulation strategy to analyse the interrelation between outdoor and indoor climate, building envelope and HVAC-design in historical buildings and to evaluate possible damage risks to the cultural heritage.
-Supervisor of this research project were Prof. Arnold Janssens (Ghent university, Dept. of Architecture & Urban Planning) and Prof. Michel De Paepe (Ghent university, Dept. of Flow, Heat and Combustion Mechanics).
+      In August 2010, Lien started as a **PhD-researcher** in the Building Physics research group (UGent).
+From 2010-2013, she was involved in the research project 'Strategies for Moisture Modelling of Historical Buildings in order to Control Damage Risks'.
+This work was part of a FWO-project dedicated to the development of a simulation strategy to analyse the interrelation between outdoor and indoor climate, building envelope and HVAC-design in historical buildings and to evaluate possible damage risks to the cultural heritage.

-      During these years, I became really interested in whole building simulations and more-over in the physics, mathematical background and the programming part behind these software (TRNSYS, Modelica, Energyplus, Matlab,…).
-Using and adapting these software, to improve the modelling of practical cases is the final goal.
-Behind the research, I also like to guide students and to try to arouse their interest in the scientific part of engineering: architecture.
+      During these years, Lien became interested in building simulations (for example with: TRNSYS, Modelica, Energyplus, Matlab).
+Developing and using simulation tools to model and improve specific cases from practice is what appeals to her the most.

+      Lien received her PhD in Civil Engineering in 2018.

+      In 2018, Lien and her team obtained a **valorisation grant** from IOF (UGent) to valorise the research carried out during Elisa her PhD.
   - number: 5
     lang: nl
     name: Emiel Vermeersch